Sunnybrook (Lower Pottsgrove Township, Pennsylvania)

-Sunnybrook, also known as the Sunnybrook Park & Ballroom, Sunnybrook Convention Center: Colonial Restaurant, is an historic, American ballroom and restaurant that is located in Lower Pottsgrove Township, Montgomery County, Pennsylvania.
+Sunnybrook, also known as the Sunnybrook Park & Ballroom, Sunnybrook Convention Center: Colonial Restaurant, is an historic ballroom and restaurant in Lower Pottsgrove Township, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2005.

 History and architectural features

 Built in 1931 and expanded in 1937, this historic structure is a 26,000 square foot, one-story, utilitarian, frame building with exaggerated ceiling heights under various roof angles and heights.
 It was expanded again in 1964 with the addition of the Colonial Restaurant and in 1998 with a brewery/pub.
 Also located on the property is a contributing two-story, frame, bath house that was built in 1926.
 The buildings are part of the Sunnybrook Picnic Park complex.

-It was added to the National Register of Historic Places in 2005.